CAAI/DeepMRAC/README.md

 DeepMRAC is a deep learning network for obtaining attenuation correction umaps.
 The network currently works with input images:
  - Dixon-VIBE
  - UTE

-both implemented for VB20P and VE11P in seperate models.
+All versions are implemented for VB20P and VE11P in seperate models.

-Future release will also include T1w-MPRAGE.
+Future release will also include T1w MPRAGE.

 ## Requirements
 First, if you need to use GPU, you need to install the GPU, CUDA and cuDNN toolkits.
 See https://www.tensorflow.org/install/gpu.